mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 *   "Instead of a structured data type, let's just use stringly encoded lists or records with separators we can parse out."
-*   "We have to call `fooFunc`, which returns an `Int`, so let's have our function return a `Int` instead of a `Natural` like our original plan".
+*   "We have to call `fooFunc`, which returns an `Int`, so let's have our function return an `Int` instead of a `Natural` like our original plan".
 *   "The plan requires adding a field to this record, but to keep things simple, let's just take a `Data.Aeson.Object` instead so we can return whatever fields we want."